API

 print(response.status_code)

-Here's an example of using the API on the command line with CURL and JQ
+Here is an example of API usage from the command line with CURL and JQ

 #!/usr/bin/bash